the-scouts/por/src/por/expected/chapter-4.exp.rst

 c.
 If a Member leaves a Scout Network due to moving to another locality, the District Scout Network Commissioner should inform the Assistant County Commissioner Scout Network of the County into which the Member is moving. :sup:`sv`
 d.
 If the address of the District Secretary is not known, the information should be forwarded to Headquarters.

 e.
-Notification should also be sent to Headquarters in respect of Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts and members of Scout Network who are going to live abroad.
+Notification should also be sent to Headquarters in respect of Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts and members of Scout Network who are going to live abroad.

 Rule 4.5 Annual Census
 ----------------------
 a.
 The number of Members and Associate Members must be returned in an annual census of the Group or District.

 b.
-Whilst it is necessary for Groups to hold accurate records of the names and personal details of its Members and Associate Members and for adults

-   (aged 18 or over) to be accurately recorded on Compass it is not necessary for these to be passed to the District or County Secretary at the date

-   of the annual census.
+Whilst it is necessary for Groups to hold accurate records of the names and personal details of its Members and Associate Members and for adults (aged 18 or over) to be accurately recorded on Compass it is not necessary for these to be passed to the District or County Secretary at the date of the annual census.

 c.
 Whilst it is necessary for Districts to hold accurate records of the names and personal details of its Members and Associate Members (including Explorer Scouts and members of the District Scout Network), and for all adults (aged 18 or over) to be accurately recorded on Compass, it is not necessary for these to be passed to the County Secretary at the date of the annual census.